canonical/snapd/HACKING.md

 Complete requirements can be found in CONTRIBUTING.md.

-Contributions are submitted through a Pull Request created from a fork of the `snapd` repository (under your Github account).
+Contributions are submitted through a Pull Request created from a fork of the `snapd` repository (under your GitHub account).

-Start by creating a fork of the `snapd` repository on Github.
+Start by creating a fork of the `snapd` repository on GitHub.

 Add your fork as an additional remote to an already cloned `snapd` main repository.
-Replace `<user>` with your Github account username.
+Replace `<user>` with your GitHub account username.

 ```
 cd ~/snapd